sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/National Job Corps Study/README.md

 The following code files generate parameter estimates using a two-part Gamma model for the outcome.
 Estimations are performed using the EM algorithm under MNAR Assumption 2 with different sensitivity parameters.
 The output folder includes the corresponding results for each code file.

-The sensitivity parameters describe the impact of the outcome on missingness, varying between -2, 0, and 2.
-Additionally, the impact of the mediator on missingness is varied across the same values: -2, 0, and 2.
+The sensitivity parameters describe the impact of the outcome on missingness of the outcome, varying between -2, 0, and 2.
+Additionally, the impact of the mediator on missingness of the outcome is varied across the same values: -2, 0, and 2.

   Compute point estimates and log-likelihoods based on the original data: